The Essential Guide to Omega-3s: Why DHA is the Ultimate Brain-Boosting Nutrient

 Monoglycerides are up to 3.5x better absorbed than triglyceride fish oils!

 Our bodies enzymatically break down triglycerides into monoglycerides that we can then use.
-However, Protect & Restore is already enzymatically broken down into its high potency monoglyceride form.
-This makes Protect & Restore up to 3.5x more absorbable than an equivalent dose of ethyl ester fish oil!
+However, this monoglyceride Fish Oil is already enzymatically broken down into its high potency monoglyceride form.
+This makes Oil-Burn🔥Omega up to 3.5x more absorbable than an equivalent dose of ethyl ester fish oil!

 This technology means that the DHA, sourced from cold water fatty fish, has already been pre-digested so that up to 3.5 times the DHA and EPA is able to be readily absorbed by our cells.